isomerpages/agd-corp/_about-us/Our Role/Partner of Building Capabilities.md

 permalink: /our-services/partner-of-building-capabilities/
 description: Partner of Building Capabilities
 third_nav_title: Our Role
+variant: markdown
 ---
 ## Partner of Building Capabilities

 ### Building Financial Competencies

 We work in collaboration with the Ministry of Finance and Public Service Division in strengthening the financial competencies of the officers in the Public Sector.
-AGD has also established the Finance Academy to look into growing the capabilities of AGD officers and the wider Public Sector finance community through the development of training programmes.
+AGD has also looked into growing the capabilities of AGD officers and the wider Public Sector finance community through the development of training programmes.

 ### Developing Finance Leaders for the Public Sector